pogzyb/asyncwhois/README.rst

 .. code-block:: python

-    # Opens a connection to the appropriate WhoIs server, submits the query, and parses the output.
+    # Connects to the appropriate WhoIs server, submits a query, and parses the output.
     result = asyncwhois.lookup('google.com')
     # [for asyncio] result = await asyncwhois.aio_lookup('google.com')
     result.query_output   # raw output from the whois server